John 7 – At the Feast of Tabernacles

 d.
 My doctrine is not Mine, but His who sent Me: Jesus was an eloquent, gifted teacher, but He was not self taught; Jesus was God taught.
 His authority was not from any man, but from His Father.

 i.
 Jesus didn’t claim to be self-taught; He claimed to be God-taught, practically inviting His listeners to examine His teachings according to the Scriptures.

 ii.
 There is a great spiritual principle behind the words, If anyone wills to do His will, he shall know concerning the doctrine.
 “Spiritual understanding is not produced solely by learning facts or procedures, but rather it depends on obedience to known truth.”
 (Tenney)

 e.
 He who seeks the glory of the One who sent Him is true, and no unrighteousness is in Him: Jesus contrasted Himself with the one who speaks from himself and who seeks his own glory.
 Jesus was different.

 · Jesus has no unrighteousness in Him.

 i.
-In a sense, Jesus gave us two measure of a true teacher.
+In a sense, Jesus gave us two measures of a true teacher.

 · Does the teaching come from God?
 That is, is it according to the revealed Word of God?